-- Coronary angioplasty (the opening of a coronary artery using a balloon or other method)
+Coronary angioplasty.
+This is opening a coronary artery using a balloon or other method.

-or placement of a stent (a tiny metal coil or tube placed inside an artery to keep
+Placement of a stent.
+A stent is a tiny metal coil or tube placed inside an artery

 There may be other reasons for your doctor to recommend a cardiac cath.